-Remedial grading should be performed within the proposed building pad area in order to remove the upper portion of the existing younger alluvial soils.
+Remedial grading should be performed within the proposed building area in order to remove the existing undocumented fill soils, any soils disturbed during demolition and stripping, and the upper portion of the near-surface native alluvium.
 The overexcavation is recommended to extend to a depth of at least 5 feet below existing grade, and to a depth of at least 4 feet below proposed grade, whichever is greater.
 Within the influence zones of the new foundations, the overexcavation should extend to a depth of at least 3 feet below proposed foundation bearing grade.

-The overexcavation areas should extend at least 5 feet beyond the building perimeters, and to an extent equal to the depth of fill below the new foundations.
+The overexcavation areas should extend at least 5 feet beyond the building and foundation perimeters, and to an extent equal to the depth of fill placed below the foundation bearing grade, whichever is greater.
 If the proposed structure incorporates any exterior columns (such as for a canopy or overhang) the area of overexcavation should also encompass these areas.

 Following completion of the overexcavation, the subgrade soils within the overexcavation areas should be evaluated by the geotechnical engineer to verify their suitability to serve as the structural fill subgrade, as well as to support the foundation loads of the new structure.
 This evaluation should include proofrolling and probing to identify any soft, loose, or otherwise unstable soils that must be removed.
 Some localized areas of deeper excavation may be required if any artificial fill or loose, porous, or low-density native soils are encountered at the base of the overexcavation.
-It should be noted that some of the borings encountered loose, compressible/collapsible native soils extending to depths of up to $61/2 \pm$ feet.

-After a suitable overexcavation subgrade has been achieved, the exposed soils should be scarified to a depth of at least 12 inches and moisture conditioned or air dried to achieve a moisture content of 2 to 4 percent above optimum moisture content.
+After a suitable overexcavation subgrade has been achieved, the exposed soils should be scarified to a depth of at least 12 inches and moisture conditioned or air dried to achieve a moisture content of 0 to 4 percent above optimum moisture content.
 The subgrade soils should then be recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.